some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The IP addresses and port numbers an ECU shall use, shall be taken from the Interface Specification, i.e. FIBEX or ARXML.
+The IP addresses and port numbers an ECU shall use, shall be taken from the configuration file(s), i.e. FIBEX or ARXML.

 .. feat_req:: 🎯
     :id: feat_req_someip_660